 Among his books are Transcultural Vignettes for Helping and Management Professionals, Challenges of Cultural and Racial Diversity to Counseling, Discipline and Classroom Management, Counseling-Parenting-Teaching, Counseling and Teaching: Identity versus Assimilation.
 His book, entitled Transcultural Counseling, entered a second edition.
 Dr. McFadden is an international authority on stylistic counseling and transcultural counseling.

-Ms. Rhittie L. Gettone - AAPP Administrative Coordinator
+Ms. Rhittie L. Gettone - AAPP/SEAGEP Administrative Coordinator

-Rhittie Gettone, Administrative Coordinator for the African American Professors Program (AAPP), plans, coordinates, and manages the delivery of services to doctoral students and faculty mentors associated with the African American Professors Program.
-Ms. Gettone also assists with the recruiting and interviewing of potential candidates for AAPP, represents AAPP at local and national conferences, manages and analyzes the budget, and provides administrative support for the Director of AAPP.
+Rhittie Gettone, Administrative Coordinator for the African American Professors Program (AAPP) and the South East Alliance for Graduate Education and the Professoriate (SEAGEP), plans, coordinates, and manages the delivery of services to doctoral students and faculty mentors associated with AAPP and SEAGEP.
+Ms. Gettone also assists with the recruiting and interviewing of potential candidates for AAPP, represents AAPP at local and national conferences, manages and analyzes the budget, and provides administrative support for the Director of AAPP/SEAGEP.

 Ms. Gettone has twelve years of supervisory and management experience in industry, eight years experience as resource development director for a non-profit agency, and thirteen years in higher education.
 Ms. Gettone received her bachelor's and master's degrees from the University of South Carolina.